Sign Up for a Free Account

 Key points

-• EEG is the diagnostic test of choice when evaluating a patient with seizures and epilepsy, though pitfalls exist in interpretation because of artifacts, normal variations, and benign variants that can mimic epileptiform abnormalities.
+• EEG is the diagnostic test of choice when evaluating a patient with seizures and epilepsy, though pitfalls exist in interpretation because of artifacts, normal variations, and benign variants that mimic epileptiform abnormalities.

-• Misdiagnosis of nonepileptic events as seizures is probably not rare due to EEG misinterpretation, and long-term EEG monitoring in the epilepsy monitoring unit and the intensive care unit may yield diagnostic clarity of the seizure burden.
+• Long-term video EEG monitoring in the epilepsy monitoring unit and continuous EEG in the intensive care unit may clarify the seizure burden for treatment.

 Historical note and terminology

-In his seminal work “Uber das Elektroenkephalogram des Menschen” (“On the EEG of Man”), Hans Berger pioneered the discovery of the human EEG, first recorded in 1929 (29).
+In his seminal work “Uber das Elektroenkephalogram des Menschen” (“On the EEG of Man”), Hans Berger pioneered the discovery of the human EEG, first recorded in 1929 (36).
 The practical usefulness of EEG became apparent in the 1930s after interictal discharges were demonstrated first by Fisher and Lowenback and later by Gibbs, David, and Lennox in the United States.

 In 1936, W Gray Walter demonstrated that this technology could aid in the diagnosis of tumors, stroke, and other focal brain disorders.
 For 40 years, EEG was the cornerstone to the diagnosis and treatment of seizures and epilepsy.
 Until the advent of CT and MRI, it was the first-line neurodiagnostic test for diagnosing tumors, stroke, and other focal brain disorders.